ponjose004/Intern-Assessment/README.md

 ### 4.2 GloVe Model <a name="glove-model"></a>

 The GloVe model is employed to generate word embeddings.
 The pre-trained GloVe model used here is 'glove.6B.100d.txt'.
+For Downloading this Model use [this link](https://nlp.stanford.edu/data/glove.6B.zip)

 ### 4.3 Processing and Embedding <a name="glove-processing-and-embedding"></a>